PetoLau/jekyll-now/_posts/2018-03-13-TSrepr-clustering-time-series-representations.md

 There are 50 time series (consumers) of length 672, specifically time series of length 2 weeks of electricity consumption.
 These measurements are from smart meters from an unknown country.

 It is obvious that dimensionality is too high and the [**curse of dimensionality**](https://en.wikipedia.org/wiki/Curse_of_dimensionality) can happen.
 For this reason, we have to reduce dimensionality in some way.
 One of the best approaches is to use time series representations in order to reduce dimensionality, reduce noise and emphasize the main characteristics of time series.

 For double seasonal time series of electricity consumption (daily and weekly seasonality), the model-based representation approaches seem to have best ability to extract typical profiles of consumption.
-However, I will use some other representations too.
+However, I will use some other representation methods implemented in **TSrepr** too.

 Let's use one of the basic model-based representation methods - **mean seasonal profile**.
 It is implemented in the `repr_seas_profile` function and we will use it alongside `repr_matrix` function that computes representations for every row of a matrix of time series.
 One more very important notice here, normalisation of time series is a necessary procedure before every clustering or classification of time series.
 It is due to a fact that we want to extract typical curves of consumption and don't cluster based on an amount of consumption.
 By using the **TSrepr** package, we can do it all in one function - `repr_matrix`.
 We will use z-score normalisation implemented in `norm_z` function.